Free Trial

 Texas Instruments 29.11%32.49%15.45%

 71.3% of Advanced Micro Devices shares are owned by institutional investors.
 Comparatively, 85.0% of Texas Instruments shares are owned by institutional investors.
-0.5% of Advanced Micro Devices shares are owned by company insiders.
-Comparatively, 0.6% of Texas Instruments shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+0.5% of Advanced Micro Devices shares are owned by insiders.
+Comparatively, 0.6% of Texas Instruments shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Summary